FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/numeric_format.md

   * 3,432,342 - contains a comma
   * +333 - contains a positive sign

-## Numeric Precision

-FOCUS does not require a specific level of precision for numeric values.
-The level of precision required for a given column is determined by the provider and SHOULD be documented as a part of a data definition published by the provider.
+The FOCUS specification does not require a specific level of precision for numeric values.
+The level of precision required for a given column is determined by the provider as a part of a data definition published by the provider.
 The following table outlines the options for specifying the level of precision for a given column in a data definition document.

-* Integer number formats correspond to standard data types defined ISO/IEC 9899:2018
+* Integer number formats correspond to standard data types defined by ISO/IEC 9899:2018

-* Decimal formats correspond to definitions from ISO/IEC/IEEE 60559:2011 and IEEE 754-2008.
+* Decimal formats correspond to ISO/IEC/IEEE 60559:2011 and IEEE 754-2008 definitions.

 | Precision      | Qualifier            | Definition          | Range / Significant Digits          |
 | :--------------| :------------------- | :------------------ | :-------------------- |